 Where is Armie Hammer now?
-An update on the controversial actor's case
+The latest news on the controversial actor

 Where is Armie Hammer now?

 Shortly after the news broke, onlookers spotted the Call Me By Your Name actor entering a rehab treatment facility in Florida in late May 2021.
-He was also dropped from his agency, WME, and multiple projects, including upcoming films and Broadway productions, such as Shotgun Wedding alongside Jennifer Lopez.
+He was quickly ostracized by Hollywood too, and around the same time was dropped from his agency, WME, and multiple projects, including upcoming films and Broadway productions, such as Shotgun Wedding alongside Jennifer Lopez.

-Following his stint in rehab, Hammer resided in the Cayman Islands alongside his estranged wife, Elizabeth Chambers (the pair are now going through a divorce), and their two young children.
+Following his stint in rehab, Hammer spent some time in the Cayman Islands alongside his estranged wife, Elizabeth Chambers (from whom he's now divorced) and their two young children.
 The family was reportedly staying in a home paid for by actor Robert Downey Jr, a friend of Hammer's.

-In April 2023, the controversial performer gave an interview with Air Mail sharing his side of the story.
-In reference to the accusations, he said: “I had a very intense and extreme lifestyle.
-I would scoop up these women, bring them into it—into this whirlwind of travel and sex and drugs and big emotions flying around—and then as soon as I was done, I’d just drop them off and move on to the next woman, leaving that woman feeling abandoned or used.”
+In reference to the accusations, the controversial performer said: "I had a very intense and extreme lifestyle.
+I would scoop up these women, bring them into it—into this whirlwind of travel and sex and drugs and big emotions flying around—and then as soon as I was done, I’d just drop them off and move on to the next woman, leaving that woman feeling abandoned or used."

 He also revealed to the outlet that he was sexually abused by a youth pastor when he was 13 years old, which he says led to his interest in BDSM.
 “What that did for me was it introduced sexuality into my life in a way that it was completely out of my control.
 I was powerless in the situation.
 I had no agency in the situation.
 My interests then went to: I want to have control in the situation, sexually.”

-Hammer's ex-wife, Elizabeth Chambers, has also recently shared her first interview on the situation, revealing that she was just as blindsided by the horrific allegations as the public was.
+Hammer's ex-wife, Elizabeth Chambers, also shared her first interview on the situation in February 2023, revealing that she was just as blindsided by the horrific allegations as the public was.
 She told Elle: “I was learning things as the public was.
-I was like, ‘There are no words.
-What the f**k?’ ”
+I was like, ‘There are no words."

 Is Armie Hammer in jail?

-No, Armie Hammer will not face charges following a completed investigation by the Los Angeles Police Department into the sexual assault allegations made against the actor, per a CNN report on May 31, 2023.
+Following the allegations, has Armie Hammer been charged with any crimes then?
+The former Hollywood star will not face charges following a completed investigation by the Los Angeles Police Department into the sexual assault allegations made against the actor, per a CNN report on May 31, 2023.

 “Sexual assault cases are often difficult to prove, which is why we assign our most experienced prosecutors to review them.
 In this case, those prosecutors conducted an extremely thorough review, but determined that at this time, there is insufficient evidence to charge Mr. Hammer with a crime,” Tiffiny Blacknell, Director of the Bureau of Communications told the outlet.